 Cutting Heat Transfer on a Cricut is easier than you think!
-A few simple steps and tips on how to cut heat transfer vinyl on a Cricut and you will be on your way to a fun shirt, cute tote or more!
+A few simple steps and tips on how to cut iron-on with Cricut and you will be on your way to a fun shirt, cute tote, or more!

 My favorite heat transfer projects have to be T-shirts and Onesies!
 Here are some of my favorites!